Forge: Coal/coke/charcoal forge

 During operation, fuel is placed in or on the hearth and ignited.
 A source of moving air, such as a fan or bellows, introduces additional air into the fire through the tuyere.
 With additional air, the fire consumes fuel faster and burns hotter (and cleaner - smoke can be thought of as escaped potential fuel).

 A blacksmith balances the fuel and air in the fire to suit particular kinds of work.
 Often this involves adjusting and maintaining the shape of the fire.

-In a typical coal forge, a firepot will be centred in a flat hearth.
+In a typical coal forge, a firepot will be centered in a flat hearth.
 The tuyere will enter the firepot at the bottom.
 In operation, the hot core of the fire will be a ball of burning coke in and above the firepot.
 The heart of the fire will be surrounded by a layer of hot but not burning coke.
 Around the unburnt coke will be a transitional layer of coal being transformed into coke by the heat of the fire.
 Surrounding all is a ring or horseshoe-shaped layer of raw coal, usually kept damp and tightly packed to maintain the shape of the fire's heart and to keep the coal from burning directly so that it "cooks" into coke first.

 If a larger fire is necessary, the smith increases the air flowing into the fire as well as feeding and deepening the coke heart.
 The smith can also adjust the length and width of the fire in such a forge to accommodate different shapes of work.

 The major variation from the forge and fire just described is a 'backdraft' where there is no fire pot, and the tuyere enters the hearth horizontally from the back wall.

 Coke and charcoal may be burned in the same forges that use coal, but since there is no need to convert the raw fuel at the heart of the fire (as with coal), the fire is handled differently.

 Individual smiths and specialized applications have fostered the development of a variety of forges of this type, from the coal forge described above to simpler constructions amounting to a hole in the ground with a pipe leading into it.